 6 January 2020

-Due to a host of new critical arrivals, Amal was transferred back to Four Season for continued rehabilitation and release near where she was found.
+Due to a host of new critical arrivals, Amal was transferred back to Four Season.
+She was released near the spot where she was rescued on 7th January 2020.